osasto-kuikka/KGE/README.md

 File Patching allows you to change the files in an addon while the game is running, requiring only a restart of the mission.
 This makes it great for debugging, as it cuts down the time required between tests.
 Note that this only works with PBOs created using `$ make filepatching`.

-For file patching to work, you need a symbolic link from "[Arma 3 installation folder]/z/ace" to your ACE project folder.
+For file patching to work, you need a symbolic link from "[Arma 3 installation folder]/z/kge" to your KGE project folder.
 To do this on Windows and Linux respectively, run these commands:

 ```sh
 $ # Windows